 Before widespread public lighting, this was a common sleeping pattern.
 It’s called biphasic or segmented sleep.
 It is natural and retreating strongly resets it.
 If it happens to you, don’t consider it strange, but a normal part of human life recovered.

 Many aspects of modern life seem increasingly out of control.
 Blackout blinds offer the unique thrill of reclaiming control over one of the most basic functions of existence: sleeping and waking.
 Neither the sun nor streetlighting nor scheduling accidents determine anymore when you wake up.
 You do, and only when you are good and ready.

-Note: I do not recommend mini-retreats for everyone, just if you feel strongly called to it and find yourself able to do it without cutting corners.
+Note: I do not recommend mini-retreats for everyone, just if you feel strongly called to it and find yourself able to do it without cutting corners and endangering yourself.
 I cannot do them properly, so I don’t try anymore.
-I just include it because I saw it was possible and I can imagine there are people whose capacity and circumstances makes it appropriate.
+I just include it because I saw it was possible and I can imagine there are people whose capacity and circumstances make it appropriate.

 A mini-retreat allows you to dip your toe into retreating while keeping your usual schedule.
 It includes the two primary phases of a retreat: sleeping long and deeply, and being awake by yourself without distraction for some hours in the middle of the night.

 It is the same as sleeping nightly in darkness except you: